 Object Relational Mapping (ORM) is a programming technique that lets you define a mapping strategy to store and retrieve data from a relational database using object models.
 The Adobe CFC Generator lets you define the mapping for relations, specify join conditions, and generate services for the CFCs.
-For more information about ORM, see ColdFusion ORM.
+For more information about ORM, see ColdFusion ORM in the ColdFusion Developer Guide.